 Pain may be managed with antidepressants (e.g., tricyclic antidepressants), antiepileptics (e.g., gabapentin, lamotrigine, or valproate), and standard analgesic medications (opiates).
 When medications are not effective, the use of invasive treatments is considered.
 These may include deep brain stimulation, cordotomy, or motor cortex stimulation.

-Post-concussion syndrome can occur days or even weeks after a traumatic brain injury (TBI).
-This can occur with any degree of head injury from mild to severe.
+Post-concussion syndrome can occur days or weeks after a traumatic brain injury (TBI).
+This syndrome can occur with any degree of head injury, from mild to severe.
 It is characterized by dizziness, vertigo, headache, reduced concentration, apathy, depression, sleep disturbance, confusion, irritability, and anxiety.
 Headache after TBI typically occurs within seven days of the injury and is typical of the tension-type or migraine type of headache.
 In those with TBI, many other headache syndromes may be seen.

 Imaging, typically with an MRI, is sometimes done to distinguish primary from secondary trigeminal neuralgia.
 The primary disease has no identifiable lesion causing the symptoms.
 Secondary causes of trigeminal neuralgia include acoustic neuromas, multiple sclerosis, cerebral aneurysms, and trigeminal neuromas.
 A secondary disease is more common if there is bilateral involvement; it occurs at a younger age; or if there is associated sensory loss.